Home Articles FAQ Site Map

 In California, this kind of prejudgment lien is called a pre-judgment writ of attachment.
 The plaintiff is usually required to post a bond in case they do not prevail in their lawsuit.
 This might be called something different in other states.
 A plaintiff or their attorney, applies to the court for a pre-judgment writ of attachment.
 These are not granted automatically, because one must show evidence to the judge to demonstrate that they would likely win their lawsuit.
 If the judge believes that the evidence looks strong, and especially if the defendant's previous actions indicate they might try something sneaky, or that the judgment is for fraud; they will usually grant leave to get a pre-judgment writ of attachment on the defendant's property.

 Prejudgment writs of attachments are relatively complicated procedures.
 However, they can happen relatively quickly to create a security interest in the defendant's property while the legal action is pending.
 Of course, the defendant can file for bankruptcy protection at any time, which stops almost all litigations.

 As far as I know, there is not any court or Judicial Council forms, for pre-judgment writs of attachment.
 One needs to properly draft their application, declaration, memorandum of points and authorities, and a proposed order.
-This is like most other motions which "move" the court to take some action.
+These are like most other motions which propose to "move" the court to take some action.